ale-ben/notflix-macos/README.md

 This is a version made to be compatible with MacOS.
 ### Differences
 - Replaced dmenu with command line input, less beautifull but compatible
-- Replaced notify-send with [TODO]
+- Replaced notify-send with terminal-notifier
 - Replaced grep -P
 - Updated 1337x address